testtryletsgooo/try/README.md

     Backend -->|Dispatch Code| Coding[Coding Test Microservice :3000] Coding -.->|Evaluation Results| Redis

-Data Flow & Component InteractionClient Request Routing: All initial user traffic hits the Nginx reverse proxy serving the compiled React frontend.
-API calls are directed to the Node.js Main Backend on port 5000, while chat connections upgrade to WebSockets on port 4001.Core Operations: The Main Backend API handles all standard CRUD operations (User Auth, Profile Management, Scholarship Creation).
-It uses Prisma ORM to interact securely with the PostgreSQL database.Real-Time Pub/Sub: The WebSocket server functions independently to handle live chat between applicants and organizations.
-It uses Redis as a Pub/Sub message broker so that if the WebSocket service scales to multiple instances, messages are properly broadcasted across all nodes.Asynchronous Execution: When a user submits a coding test, the Main Backend pushes the code to a BullMQ job queue stored in Redis.
-The isolated Coding Test Microservice continuously polls this queue, executes the code safely, and updates the application scores upon completion.🛠 Tech Stack & Features Overview1.
-Frontend: React + ViteStack: React.js, Vite (for fast HMR and builds), Nginx (web server/reverse proxy).Features: Provides the responsive user interfaces and dashboards for Applicants, Organizations, and Admins to interact seamlessly with the system.2.
-Main Backend API: Node.js + ExpressStack: Node.js, Express, PostgreSQL, Prisma ORM.Features: * Role-Based Access Control (RBAC): Distinct environments, routing, and database permissions for USER (Applicants), ORGANIZATION (Providers), and ADMIN roles.Dynamic Applicant Profiles: Students can build comprehensive academic profiles detailing their CGPA, college, degree, and personal demographics.Scholarship Lifecycle Management: Organizations can create and manage scholarships through specific states (UPCOMING, ACTIVE, CLOSED) while setting eligibility criteria, grant amounts, and minimum CGPA thresholds.System Notifications: Global and targeted alerts (INFO, ALERT, SUCCESS) keep users updated on scholarship deadlines and application status changes.3.
-Real-Time Server: Node.js + WebSocketsStack: Node.js, WebSockets, Redis (Pub/Sub).Features: * Applicant-Organization Chat: Runs on an isolated process to facilitate direct, real-time messaging.
-This allows applicants to ask clarifying questions about a scholarship and organizations to request additional information from specific applicants directly within the platform.4.
-Coding Test Assessor: Isolated Node.js MicroserviceStack: Node.js, BullMQ, ioredis.Features: * Integrated Technical Assessments: Organizations can toggle testMode on for specific scholarships, requiring applicants to solve a programming challenge (linked via testQuestionId) before their application is finalized.Job Queuing (BullMQ): To prevent the main backend from crashing under heavy load, code submissions are placed into a Redis-backed queue.
-The microservice processes these submissions asynchronously.Safe Code Execution: User-submitted code is isolated and executed safely to prevent malicious commands from affecting the host machine or database.Automated Test Case Evaluation: The microservice runs the applicant's code against a predefined set of hidden test cases (stored in questions.json).Automated Scoring: Once evaluation is complete, the service automatically updates the Application record in the database, assigning a testScore based on the number of passed test cases, which contributes to their overall totalScore.Author: Veer Vanshaj Wadehra
+Data Flow & Component Interaction

+Client Request Routing: All initial user traffic hits the Nginx reverse proxy serving the compiled React frontend.
+API calls are directed to the Node.js Main Backend on port 5000, while chat connections upgrade to WebSockets on port 4001.

+Core Operations: The Main Backend API handles all standard CRUD operations (User Auth, Profile Management, Scholarship Creation).
+It uses Prisma ORM to interact securely with the PostgreSQL database.

+Real-Time Pub/Sub: The WebSocket server functions independently to handle live chat between applicants and organizations.
+It uses Redis as a Pub/Sub message broker so that if the WebSocket service scales to multiple instances, messages are properly broadcasted across all nodes.

+Asynchronous Execution: When a user submits a coding test, the Main Backend pushes the code to a BullMQ job queue stored in Redis.
+The isolated Coding Test Microservice continuously polls this queue, executes the code safely, and updates the application scores upon completion.

+🛠 Tech Stack & Features Overview

+1. Frontend: React + Vite

+Stack: React.js, Vite (for fast HMR and builds), Nginx (web server/reverse proxy).

+Features: Provides the responsive user interfaces and dashboards for Applicants, Organizations, and Admins to interact seamlessly with the system.

+2. Main Backend API: Node.js + Express

+Stack: Node.js, Express, PostgreSQL, Prisma ORM.

+Features:

+Role-Based Access Control (RBAC): Distinct environments, routing, and database permissions for USER (Applicants), ORGANIZATION (Providers), and ADMIN roles.

+Dynamic Applicant Profiles: Students can build comprehensive academic profiles detailing their CGPA, college, degree, and personal demographics.

+Scholarship Lifecycle Management: Organizations can create and manage scholarships through specific states (UPCOMING, ACTIVE, CLOSED) while setting eligibility criteria, grant amounts, and minimum CGPA thresholds.

+System Notifications: Global and targeted alerts (INFO, ALERT, SUCCESS) keep users updated on scholarship deadlines and application status changes.

+3. Real-Time Server: Node.js + WebSockets

+Stack: Node.js, WebSockets, Redis (Pub/Sub).

+Features:

+Applicant-Organization Chat: Runs on an isolated process to facilitate direct, real-time messaging.
+This allows applicants to ask clarifying questions about a scholarship and organizations to request additional information from specific applicants directly within the platform.

+4. Coding Test Assessor: Isolated Node.js Microservice

+Stack: Node.js, BullMQ, ioredis.

+Features:

+Integrated Technical Assessments: Organizations can toggle testMode on for specific scholarships, requiring applicants to solve a programming challenge (linked via testQuestionId) before their application is finalized.

+Job Queuing (BullMQ): To prevent the main backend from crashing under heavy load, code submissions are placed into a Redis-backed queue.
+The microservice processes these submissions asynchronously.

+Safe Code Execution: User-submitted code is isolated and executed safely to prevent malicious commands from affecting the host machine or database.

+Automated Test Case Evaluation: The microservice runs the applicant's code against a predefined set of hidden test cases (stored in questions.json).

+Automated Scoring: Once evaluation is complete, the service automatically updates the Application record in the database, assigning a testScore based on the number of passed test cases, which contributes to their overall totalScore.

+Author: Veer Vanshaj Wadehra